matloff/TidyverseSkeptic/README.md

 Editor-in-Chief of the *R Journal*, as well as Associate Editor for the *Journal of Statistical Software*.
-My R tutorial for beginners, [fasteR](https://github.com/matloff/fasteR), has become my most popular GitHub repo, with over 300 GitHub stars.
+My R tutorial for beginners, [fasteR](https://github.com/matloff/fasteR), has become my most popular GitHub repo, with 500 GitHub stars.

 But it goes far beyond that; I really am intensely interested in how people learn, from children to middle-aged adults.
 Among other things,